tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 - FOSS: Free and Open Source Software

-- GNU: Gnu's Not Unix, a brand of the Free Software Foundation
+- GNU: "Gnu's Not Unix," a brand of the Free Software Foundation

-- Linux: the name of the kernel (executive program) developed by Linus Torvald
+- Linux: the name of the kernel (executive program)

 - distro: a GNU/Linux distribution